fuzzybinary/dart_shared_library/README.md

 # What I Did

 This section is as much for my benefit as for yours.
+Eventually, I hope to make a script that will do most of this.

 * Modify the BUILD.gn files to add a `libdart` target.
 This is done by applying the patch in `./dart_sdk.patch`
 * Make sure all correct environment variables are set